The Hector Berlioz Website

 Princess Carolyne von Sayn-Wittgenstein (1819-1887)

-The above lithograph by C Fischer shows the Princess with her daughter Princess Marie von Sayn-Wittgenstein in 1844.
+The above cabinet photo published in the 1880s shows the Princess with her daughter Princess Marie von Sayn-Wittgenstein in 1844; the photo is in our own collection.

 The Princess was Liszt’s mistress and a close friend of Berlioz.
 She urged Berlioz to write his masterpiece Les Troyens, which is dedicated to her and Virgil.
 Berlioz’s Memoirs and correspondence with the Princess about this opera provide a detailed history of its evolution and composition.